-What does Artificial Intelligence mean in the higher education space?
+What does Artificial Intelligence mean in higher education space?

-AI doesn’t aim to replace the human resources entirely but to make them more efficient.
-In the higher education industry, the vision is not to totally do away with the traditional teaching or learning methods but to make the whole experience more effective, accessible and affordable.
+AI doesn’t aim to replace human resources entirely but to make them more efficient.
+In the higher education industry, the vision is not to totally do away with the traditional teaching or learning methods but to make the whole experience more effective, accessible, and affordable.

 How does it work?

-Artificial intelligence uses data mining techniques to identify critical patterns which can better a learner’s, teacher’s or the institution’s staff’s experience.
+Artificial intelligence uses data mining techniques to identify critical patterns that can better a learner’s, teacher’s, or the institution’s staff’s experience.
 It can learn students’ habits and propose the most efficient study schedules for them.
-It helps teachers to find gaps in their teachings and point to where students are struggling with subject matter.
+It helps teachers to find gaps in their teachings and point to where students are struggling with the subject matter.
 It empowers the institutions’ staff to improve student services, in turn, increasing enrollment and retention.